metoppv/improver/doc/source/metadata/Reference.rst

 standard_name
 *************

-This CF attribute provides a descriptive name, from the governed `CF Standard Name`_ list.
+This CF attribute provides a descriptive name from the governed `CF Standard Name`_ list.
-If no `standard_name`` exists for the quantity, a ``long_name`` must be used.
+If no ``standard_name`` exists for the quantity, a ``long_name`` must be used.

 A ``standard_name`` or ``long_name`` **must** be present.